raul23/testing-datasets/README.rst

 ======
 Each folder in the `datasets`_ directory (except ``my_utils``) represents a dataset I am testing (e.g. data exploration, applying machine learning (ML)).
-Here is a description for each of them.

 `:information_source:`